 The moral of the story?
 A figure of speech does not always mean the same thing in different cultures.
-If we read of Jesus being the head in the Bible, we must know what head mean in their figure of speech.
-Many Greek scholars claim the meaning is source, not leader.
-It matters, because we should understand what the Bible want to say about Christ.
+If we read of Jesus being the head in the Bible, we must know what head means in their figure of speech.
+Many Greek scholars claim the meaning is “source”, not “leader”.
+It matters, because we should understand what the Bible wants to say about Christ.
 But does it really matter, since Christ is the ruler whether the Christ-is-the-head verses say it or not?
 Yes, because there is another reason why it matters.

 That reason is Ephesians 5:23 and 1 Corinthians 11:3.
-Our understanding of headship colors our view of what a marriage should be.
+Our understanding of headship colours our view of what a marriage should be.

 Eph 5:23 For the husband is the head of the wife, as Christ also is the head of the church, being himself the Saviour of the body.

 1 Cor 11:3 But I would have you know, that the head of every man is Christ; and the head of the woman is the man; and the head of Christ is God.

 There are, in the ASV, 12 bible verses which refer to Christ as the head.
 Do these refer to Christ as the authority figure, or as the source, or what does it mean?

 Head of the corner:

 [1-5 of the 12 verses] In 5 of the 12 cases where Jesus is called the head, he is called the head of the corner.
 (Mat 21:42 , Mar 12:10, Luk 20:17 Act 4:11 1Pe 2:7) Being head of the corner is not a ruling position, but a position of upholding other stones.